Funk Island: Historical names

-Before the 18th century, the island was referred to by sailors as Penguin Island or Island of the Birds, although the former name was also sometimes used to describe other nearby islands (islands of the Penguins group or Fogo Island).
+Before the 18th century, the island was referred to by sailors as Penguin Island or Island of the Birds, although the former name was also sometimes used to describe other islands off Newfoundland's coast (such as Fogo Island or the Penguin Islands).

 Gaspar Corte-Real visited Newfoundland in 1501, and shortly after that date Funk Island appears on two maps by Pedro Reinel as Y Dos Saues (1504) and Ylhas das aves (1520), both of which refer to an island of birds.
 Richard Hakluyt, in The Principal Navigations, Voyages, Traffiques and Discoveries of the English Nation chronicled the 1536 voyage of Richard Hore which made landfall on the Island of Penguin.
 A 1626 map by Pierre Mortier labels the place I des Penguins, while an Italian map dated 1661 has the island marked as I Penguin Abonda di Vecelli (Penguin Island abounding with birds).
 One of the earliest British maps by cartographer Herman Moll, dated 1716, refers to it as Penguin Island.
 The name Funk Island appears on James Cook's 1775 map as it does in the charts and surveys compiled in 1765.
 According to the book Pioneers in Canada (Blackie and Sons 1912) Jacques Cartier in 1534 commented on the great number of birds and the presence of a polar bear on Funk Island.

 Funk Island was probably called Penguin Island because the great auk used to nest on this island by thousands, and possibly tens of thousands, up to the late 18th century when its numbers declined drastically.
 However, the American Heritage Dictionary suggests the word "penguin", which may be derived from the Breton language penn gwenn meaning "white head", originated with the name of the island and subsequently become a synonym for "great auk".
 Bretons were settled in the near area of 'Terra de Bretones', mentioned on Verrazzano's map with their Ermins coat-of-arms.